Deckers Outdoor Corporation - UK Tax Strategy

 Deckers takes a responsible approach to managing its UK tax affairs and complies with all applicable tax laws and regulations.
 Transactions between Deckers group companies are conducted on an arm's-length basis, in accordance with relevant UK domestic tax laws and current OECD guidelines.
 Deckers’ tax positions and reporting reflect the business activities undertaken in the UK.
 Deckers does not enter into artificial or abusive arrangements in order to reduce its liability to UK taxes.
 Deckers’ tax positions reflect determinations that it is “more likely than not” the tax benefits reflected in its tax positions will be sustained on the merits of the positions if challenged by a tax authority.

 Our approach towards dealings with HMRC

 Deckers maintains a transparent, proactive and constructive working relationship with HMRC, predominantly through regular meetings with HMRC.
-We are committed to timely disclosure and transparency in all tax matters with HMRC.
+We are committed to timely disclosure and transparency, across all relevant tax and duty regimes, administered by HMRC.
 We recognize that there will be areas of differing legal interpretations between ourselves and HMRC and, where this occurs, we will engage in proactive communication to conclude matters in a timely fashion.
 This approach is in line with Deckers' core values: “Be Kind, Bold, Honest, Open and Courageous”.

-Deckers reviews and updates its UK tax strategy annually
+Deckers will review and update its UK tax strategy annually.